goodshuffle/goodshuffle-developer-site/content/docs/customization/faq.md

 ## How do I change how many items appear in a list of items?
 By [changing the size attribute](https://help.goodshuffle.com/en/articles/4973497-how-do-i-change-how-many-items-appear-in-a-list-of-items).

-## Can I change the order of items on my Wishlist?
+## Can I change the order of items on my Website Integration?
 No, that's not a feature we offer at this time.

-## How does the Wishlist impact SEO (Search Engine Optimization)?
+## How does the Website Integration impact SEO (Search Engine Optimization)?

-Version 0.4.3 of the Wishlist plugin introduced [many improvements](https://help.goodshuffle.com/en/articles/4973565-how-does-the-wishlist-impact-seo-search-engine-optimization) to Wishlist SEO.
+Version 0.4.3 of the Website Integration plugin introduced [many improvements](https://help.goodshuffle.com/en/articles/4973565-how-does-the-wishlist-impact-seo-search-engine-optimization) to Website Integration SEO.

 ## Can I customize the wishlist icon?
 Yes, we have a [walk-through and some video tutorials](https://help.goodshuffle.com/en/articles/4973593-can-i-customize-the-wishlist-icon) for that!